Contact us

 PhD: @Life Does Not Live@: Experience and Life in the Philosophies of Theodor W. Adorno and Giorgio Agamben

-Profile: Alastair is Lecturer of Mental Health in the Faculty of Medicine & Health Sciences at Nottingham University.
+Profile: Alastair is part of the Mental Health Research group at Sheffield Hallam University.
 A revised version of his PhD appeared as Adorno's Concept of Life (London: Continuum, 2007).

 2004 Julie Kuhlken